Or as we call it, a deduction for miles driven.

 So there are three amounts of money for these.

+It is down from 2015, but the cost of fuel is down dramatically so we are doing great with this deduction.
 In 2014 it was 56 cents a mile.
 That is not bad but in 2013 it was even higher at 56 and a half cents a mile which was a half cent higher.

 Read the details of the mileage allowance and learn how you must have certain details to qualify.

 A lot of people do qualify so don't be shy about it.
 The company that does the mileage figurations for the IRS figures that costs were higher in 2013, especially for gasoline, so the price was a half cent higher.

 You will need a Mileage Log to record the miles that you are driving form odometer start to odometer finish for each trip.
 Download a free mileage log from this website.